rsksmart/devportal-1.0/_rsk/rbtc/conversion/index.md

   <iframe width="949" height="534" src="https://youtube.com/embed/XTpQW9Rw838" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+### Q & A

+**1. How often does the RSK Federation address change?**

+RSK Federation address has changed three times since RSK mainnet launch.

+**2. Do I lose my Bitcoin if the RSK Federation address change during my transfer?**

+There is a grace period for the RSK Federation address change.
+You will still be able to lock Bitcoin and get RBTC during the grace period.
+However, any Bitcoin sent to the old RSK Federation address will be lost post to the grace period.

 ### Feedback

 Join the [RSK Open Slack](https://developers.rsk.co/slack), to ask questions and get answers.